Write for Rights 2022: your voice has made a difference

 Courage for peaceful Hong Kong human rights activist

-Chow Hang-Tung, a young human rights lawyer, in Hong Kong for holding vigils to commemorate the victims of the Tiananmen square crackdown in China.
+Chow Hang-Tung, a young human rights lawyer, has been imprisoned in Hong Kong for holding vigils to commemorate the victims of the Tiananmen square crackdown in China.

 A brilliant student from a top university, Chow could have pursued any high-flying career.
 Instead, she’s dedicated her life to fearlessly protecting people’s rights as a human rights lawyer and activist.